Arb-Stylus/create-stylus/README.md

 > ⚠️ Under active development.

-# 🏗 create-stark
+# 🏗 create-stylus

-CLI to create decentralized applications (dapps) using Scaffold-Stark.
+CLI to create decentralized applications (dapps) using Scaffold-Stylus.

-This is an alternative method of installing Scaffold-Stark.
-Instead of directly [cloning SS-2](https://github.com/Scaffold-Stark/scaffold-stark-2?tab=readme-ov-file#quickstart), you can use create-stark to create your own custom instance, where you can choose among several configurations and extensions.
+This is an alternative method of installing Scaffold-Stylus.
+Instead of directly [cloning SS](https://github.com/Arb-Stylus/scaffold-stylus?tab=readme-ov-file#quickstart), you can use create-stylus to create your own custom instance, where you can choose among several configurations and extensions.

 <h4 align="center">
-  <a href="https://github.com/Scaffold-Stark/scaffold-stark-2">SS-2 Repo</a> |
+  <a href="https://github.com/Arb-Stylus/scaffold-stylus">SS Repo</a> |
-  <a href="https://www.docs.scaffoldstark.com/">SS-2 Docs</a> |
+  <a href="https://arb-stylus.github.io/scaffold-stylus-docs/">SS Docs</a> |
-  <a href="https://www.scaffoldstark.com/">SS-2 Website</a>
+  <a href="https://www.scaffoldstylus.com/">SS Website</a>
 </h4>

 ## Requirements